Table of Contents

 1 Janry Ubas Cagayan De Oro 1 11.24

 1 John Araneta Malaybalay Runners 1 11.24 PB

 3 Clint Nino Neri Cagayan De Oro 1 11.26 PB

 4 Shaolin Spencer Aburot Cagayan De Oro 1 11.37 PB

 5 John Gabreza Cagayan De Oro 1 12.18

 Pama Gaps her Opponents

 The Challenge of getting a field of getting women involved in Philippine Sports is not an easy task.
 And the virtual events are a great way to get more young women involved in Athletics.
-However, at Pinoyathletics SprinTopia Cagayan De Oro, it was a fully booked 8 lanes.
+However, at Pinoyathletics SprinTopia Cagayan De Oro, it was fully booked with 8 lanes.

 The 5’7 Lianne Pama (Misamis Oriental) and the Palarong Pambansa 2019 Silver medalist were 100 and 200.
 And the joint winner of the Pinoyathletics 60m Dash for Cash in December.
 That stormed to the win in a bolt-like manner winning by 1.12 seconds.
-For the rest, it really was a battle for second place.
+For the rest, it was a battle for second place.
 15-year-old Kimmy Jean Jaylo, the youngest in the field, was the surprise second placer with her training partner Rogylle Cugdan the NMRAA 2020 Champion in 3rd place.
 Jaylo would win the 200m in 29.08.
 At the same time, Samantha Victor took the 400m in 1:15.94.